Fletcher (NSW)

 Fletcher has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eleven infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include the Widening and Upgrade of Minmi Road, Fletcher Village development, Residential Flat Building at John T Bell Drive and Matfen Close in Maryland, and Fletcher Green Estate.
-The following list details those expected to be most relevant.
+Eleven projects, identified by AreaSearch, are expected to impact the area significantly.
+Notable ones include the Widening and Upgrade of Minmi Road, Fletcher Village development, Residential Flat Building at John T Bell Drive and Matfen Close in Maryland, and Fletcher Green Estate.
+The following list provides details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.